Matthew Simpson: American Civil War

 Before the Civil War, debates over slavery were highly contentious among Northern Methodists, but Simpson did not take sides, playing instead a moderate and cautious role.
 With the outbreak of the Civil War in April 1861, he became a staunch champion of the Union and helped his denomination take a leading role in providing chaplains, volunteers and civilian support for the war effort.

 Simpson became a trusted friend of President Abraham Lincoln, who considered his advice of great value.
 He attended the family at Lincoln's death and gave the sermon at his funeral in Springfield.
 During the War, Bishop Simpson delivered a number of speeches in behalf of the Union.
 He was urged by the Secretary of War to undertake the organization of the freedmen at the establishment of the Freedman's Bureau.
 After the war, Bishop Simpson was invited by President Grant to go as a commissioner to San Domingo but he declined both offers.

+On March 7, 1866, Simpson was elected as 3rd Class (honorary) Companion of the Military Order of the Loyal Legion of the United States in recognition of his support for the Union during the Civil War.